Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/components/carousel.md

 ### With captions

 Add captions to your slides easily with the `.carousel-caption` element within any `.carousel-item`.
 They can be easily hidden on smaller viewports, as shown below, with optional [display utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/).
-We hide them initially with `.d-none` and bring them back on medium-sized devices with `.d-md-block`.
+We hide them initially with `.d-none` and bring them back on medium-sized devices with `.d-md-block`.<br>
+Add a link to a slider by using `a` html tag.

 <div class="bd-example">
   <div id="carouselExampleCaptions" class="carousel slide" data-ride="carousel">